 - (a) Maintenance Adders and Operating Costs must be submitted and reviewed at least annually by PJM and be changed if they are no longer accurate.
 Maintenance Adders and Operating Costs cannot include any costs that are included in the generation resource's Avoidable Cost Rate pursuant to Tariff, Attachment DD, section 6.8(c). - (b) Market Sellers must specify the maintenance history years utilized in calculating Maintenance Adders during the annual review. - (c) Market Sellers must specify the years used to calculate Operating Costs during the annual review.
-Market Sellers that elect to use a six month to twelve month rolling average must submit these costs for a monthly review. - (d) Market Sellers may submit Maintenance Adder and Operating Costs information to PJM and the Market Monitoring Unit as part of the information it submits during the annual Fuel Cost

-Policy review process, described in Operating Agreement, Schedule 2, section 2.6.
-The basis for the Market Monitoring Unit's review is described in Tariff, Attachment M-Appendix, section II.A.2.
+Market Sellers that elect to use a six month to twelve month rolling average must submit these costs for a monthly review. - (d) The basis for the Market Monitoring Unit's review is described in Tariff, Attachment M-Appendix, section II.A.2.
 PJM shall consult with the Market Monitoring Unit, and consider any input and advice timely received from the Market Monitoring Unit, in its determination of whether to approve Maintenance Adders and Operating Costs.